Functional Nanoparticles & Films - Technology & Applications

 The course is aimed for scientists (chemistry and physics) and engineers (chemical -mechanical) in research and development of processes involving fine particles for batteries, films, phosphors, catalysts, polishing, medical and dental nanocomposite materials (prosthetics), pigments, optical fibers, precious metals (Ag, Au, Pt, Pd), sunscreens, cosmetics, fuel cells, solar energy storage.

-Dr. Sotiris E. Pratsinis is Professor Process Engineering as well as Adjunct Professor in the Materials Science Department and Director of the Particle Technology Laboratory (www.ptl.ethz.ch) at ETH Zurich, Switzerland (the Swiss Federal Institute of Technology) and Visiting Professor at Harvard’s School of Public Health.
+Dr. Sotiris E. Pratsinis is Professor and Head of the Department of Mechanical and Process Engineering as well as Adjunct Professor in the Materials Science Department and Director of the Particle Technology Laboratory (www.ptl.ethz.ch) at ETH Zurich, Switzerland (the Swiss Federal Institute of Technology).
 His research focuses on aerosol processing of nanoparticles with applications in catalysts, ceramics, sensors, batteries, bio and nutritional materials.
-His program has been funded by the U.S. and Swiss National Science Foundations as well as by DuPont, Dow, Nestle, Toyota, Clariant, Buhler etc. Prior to this, he was Professor of Chemical Engineering at the University of Cincinnati, Ohio (1985-98).
-He received his PhD on particulate air pollution engineering from the University of California, Los Angeles in 1985 and his Diploma in chemical engineering from the Aristotle University of Thessaloniki, Greece in 1977.
+His program has been funded by the U.S. and Swiss National Science Foundations as well as by DuPont, Nestle, Toyota, Clariant etc. Prior to this, he was Professor and Interim Head of Chemical Engineering at the University of Cincinnati, Ohio (1985-98).
+He received his PhD on particulate air pollution engineering from the University of California, Los Angeles in 1985 and his Diploma in Chemical Engineering from the Aristotle University of Thessaloniki, Greece in 1977.

-Prof. Pratsinis has graduated 26 and currently supervises nine PhD students with whom he has published over 300 refereed articles on synthesis of nano-TiO2, SiO2, ZnO, CeO2 as well nanocomposites, lightguides and noble metal – ceramics.
-He has been awarded eight patents that have been licensed to Dow Chemical, Degussa, Hosokawa-Micron and Ivoclar-Vivadent and has contributed to creation of four spinoffs from his laboratory.
-He has received the 1988 Kenneth T. Whitby Award of the American Association for Aerosol Research, the 1989 Presidential Young Investigator Award by the U.S. National Science Foundation and the 1995 Marian Smoluchowski Award by the European Aerosol Association, the 2003 Thomas Baron Award by the American Institute of Chemical Engineers (AIChE), a 2009 Advanced Investigator Grant by the European Research Council and a 2011 Alexander von Humboldt Award by that Foundation in Germany.
+Prof. Pratsinis has graduated 20 and currently supervises nine PhD students with whom he has published over 200 refereed articles and book chapters on synthesis of nano-TiO2, SiO2, ZnO, CeO2 as well nanocomposites, lightguides and noble metal – ceramics.
+He has been awarded eight patents that have been licensed to Dow Chemical, Degussa, Hosokawa-Micron and Ivoclar-Vivadent and has contributed to creation of four spinoffs from his laboaratory.
+He has received the 1988 Kenneth T. Whitby Award of the American Association for Aerosol Research, the 1989 Presidential Young Investigator Award by the U.S. National Science Foundation and the 1995 Marian Smoluchowski Award by the European Aerosol Association and the 2003 Thomas Baron Award by the American Institute of Chemical Engineers (AIChE).
 In 2005-06 he was appointed Springer Professor of Mechanical Engineering at University of California, Berkeley.
-He is on the Editorial Boards of the Journal of Nanoparticle Research, Powder Technology, Journal of Aerosol Science, Advanced Powder Technology, Particle and Particle Systems Characterization and KONA Powder and Particle.
+He is on the Editorial Boards of the Journal of Nanoparticle Research, Powder Technology, Journal of Aerosol Science, Advanced Powder Technology, Particle and Particle Systems Characterization and KONA Powder and Particle as well as on the Advisory Board of the Australian Research Council Centre on Functional Nanomaterials and on the Science Advisory Board, Harvard School of Public Health- International Initiative for the Environment and Public Health.